cxesmc/climber-docs/docs/getting-started.md

 make climber-clim
 ```

-There are currently four different versions of **CLIMBER-X** that can be compiled:
+There are currently four different flavors of **CLIMBER-X** that can be compiled:

-- `climber-clim`: minimal configuration with ocn,atm,lnd,sic
+- `climber-clim`: minimal climate configuration with atmosphere, ocean, sea ice and land
-- `climber-clim-bgc`: clim plus with bgc
+- `climber-clim-bgc`: clim plus with ocean biogeochemistry
-- `climber-clim-ice`: clim plus with ice
+- `climber-clim-ice`: clim plus with ice sheets
-- `climber-clim-bgc-ice`: clim plus with bgc and ice
+- `climber-clim-bgc-ice`: clim plus with ocean biogeochemistry and ice sheets

 These can be compiled by calling the individual names, e.g. `make climber-clim` or `make climber-clim-bgc-ice`.
 By default, it is also possible to call `make climber` as a shorter alias for `make climber-clim-bgc-ice`.